PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 It displays the date and from where the user came from.

-## VI.
+## VII.
 Links

 ## VIII.
 Multistore

-An order from a specific shop can be edited from a "All shop" context.
+An order from a specific shop can be edited from any shops.
+Even if they are separeted from differents groups.

+In a multistore context, the next order and previous buttons work depending on the view of the shop or the group of shops the Back-Office is set.
+If the order listing is filtered by a multistore group view then the user can navigate between orders in the order view page only from this shop group.
+If the order listing is filtered by a specific shop from the multistore setting then the user can navigate between orders in the order view page only from this shop.
+And if the order listing is set in "All shop" in the multistore setting then the user can navigate between orders in the order view page from all the shops.